vmware-archive/spring-boot-data-rest-demo/README.md

 Now add a method to the Repository to do some searching.

-1. Go to the GreetingRepository class and add the following method:
+1. Go to the GreetingRepository class and add the following imports/method:

 ```
+import org.springframework.data.jpa.repository.JpaRepository;
+import org.springframework.data.repository.query.Param;

+//In the Interface
   List<Greeting> findByText(@Param("text") String text);
 ```